Worker Abscondment in Sarawak: Employer Guide

 Citra Excel

 It is one of the most stressful situations a Sarawak employer can face — the worker doesn't show up, their bag is gone, the dorm room is empty.
-Abscondment carries real consequences: a forfeited Personal Bond or Security Bond, an open immigration file, and a record that follows you into your next quota application.
-This guide explains what counts as abscondment in Sarawak, exactly what to do in the days that follow, and how to lower the odds of it happening in the first place.
+Abscondment carries real consequences: a Personal Bond or Security Bond that is typically forfeited, an open immigration file, and a record that follows you into your next quota application.
+What you do in the first few days decides whether you close the file cleanly and get your quota back — or carry the damage into your next application.

 What Counts as Abscondment